cmeng94/dog-breed-classifier/project_writeup.md

 <a id='analysis'></a>
 ## 2. Exploratory Data Analysis

-The training data consists of `6680 dog images` belonging to `133 breeds`.
+The training data to build the CNN model consists of `6680 dog images` belonging to `133 breeds`.
 Firstly, to learn whether the breeds are evenly distributed, we plot a histogram of breed frequencies.

 <img width="400" alt="breedfrequency" src="app_preparation/images/breed_frequency.png">